 We also used a Getaway Girl episode that featured Gorillas.
 Click here to see that episode.

 Here’s the mash-up I used from the Getaway Girl episode that focused on Chimpanzees.
+To see the ad-free version, Click here.
+You can watch the same video on You Tube, but there may be an ad.
 Click here.

 Listening Skills: Interview